 METHODS

 The Program’s ad-hoc Scoring Subcommittee was originally formed in 2010 to advance discussions regarding scoring analyses for proposed WAP projects, at that time specifically for the J-2 Regulating Reservoirs project.
 The Program’s EDO worked with the Scoring Subcommittee to develop a J-2 Regulating Reservoir Scoring Case Study.
 Based on the findings of the Case Study, the Scoring Subcommittee proposed WAP project scoring methods to the GC, and the GC approved the recommended methodology in June 2010.
-The methods approved by the GC was intended for use in future scoring of WAP projects to maintain consistency in project scoring.
+The methods approved by the GC were intended for use in future scoring of WAP projects to maintain consistency in project scoring.
 However, the Subcommittee and GC also recognized that additional assumptions and variations in the scoring methodology may need to be addressed on a case-by-case basis for other WAP projects.

 In order to align with the Scoring Subcommittee’s past recommendations, the methods used for the CNPPID irrigator lease score analysis followed the same approach and held to the same general assumptions and project-specific assumptions similar to score analyses previously approved for the No-Cost NCCW and Pathfinder Municipal Account Lease, projects, both of which also contribute to the Lake McConaughy EA.

+Independent Evaluation of WAP Projects

+Although water originating from individual WAP projects loses its unique identity once it is credited to the Lake McConaughy EA, the WAP projects are still treated as if operated independently for the purpose of evaluating score.
+This approach is justified for a number of reasons:

+The EDO does not have the means to reproduce the score analysis for the Program’s three initial state water projects either individually or collectively, and thus cannot simply add new contributions to the Lake McConaughy EA score analysis in a manner consistent with the score analysis of the Cook Recapture Well when it was added to the Phelps County Canal Groundwater Recharge Project.

 All of the individual WAP projects contributing to the Lake McConaughy EA do so only once per year, in late-September or October, after the end of the irrigation season.

-The magnitudes of the individual WAP projects are much smaller than the combination of Pathfinder EA water and SNI into the Lake McConaughy EA, ranging from 314 AF (No-Cost NCCW) to 9,600 AF (maximum Pathfinder Municipal Account Lease, which is generally reduced by about 10 percent due to North Platte River transit losses), and therefore do not individually have significant effects on Lake McConaughy EA operations.
+The magnitudes of the individual WAP projects are much smaller than the combination of Pathfinder EA water and the 10 percent of non-irrigation season storable natural inflows (SNI) credited to the Lake McConaughy EA, ranging from 314 AF (No-Cost NCCW) to 9,600 AF (maximum Pathfinder Municipal Account Lease, which is generally reduced by about 10 percent due to North Platte River transit losses), and therefore do not individually have significant effects on Lake McConaughy EA operations.

 The magnitudes of the individual WAP projects are generally much smaller than the target flow shortages at Grand Island, as calculated based on OPSTUDY hydrology.
 Monthly shortage volumes at Grand Island over the period 1947-1994 range from 0 AF to 131,300 AF, with a median of 10,200 AF.
 Thus, the annual contributions to the Lake McConaughy EA from individual WAP projects are generally inadequate to fully eliminate the shortage for a month, let alone an entire year.
 Monthly shortages are tabulated in Appendix E.